ArneSoko/Web_Circuit_Builder/README.md

 ## Future plans

-As of the current build (Oct 23, 2024) I'm planning the following additions:
+As of the initial build (Oct 23, 2024) I'm planning the following additions:

     1. Spawn and despawn components
-    2. Create different styles of component (resistors, capacitors, etc)
-    3. Add a way to cut the stripboard to sever connections
+    2. Create different styles of component (resistors, capacitors, etc) ~~3.
+Add a way to cut the stripboard to sever connections~~
     4. Add integrated circuit chips as components
     5. Customized labeling of components